 Zine fairs are more than just about people flogging their wares.
-We want people to enjoy the atmosphere and take part in workshops and all sorts of other nonsense.
-Previously, this has included the Footprint classic zine-in-a-day, zine readings, workshops to help you make your own zine, piles of wonderful vegan food, movie screenings...the list goes on!
+We want people to enjoy the atmosphere and take part in workshops and watch the film screening and engage with other punters over their finds.
+Previously, the fair has included the Footprint classic zine-in-a-day, zine readings, workshops to help you make your own zine, piles of wonderful vegan food, movie screenings and evening acoustic music...the list goes on!

 A couple of us Footprinters are more print-nerdy than others.
 We print for fun as well as work.
-We're going to bring along silk-screen and a selection of different coloured inks for you to have a go at screen printing!
+We're going to bring along our silk-screens and a selection of different coloured inks so that you can get messy and try your hand at screen printing!

 Bring a blank T-shirt, blank tote bag, blank pretty much anything (within reason of course) along with an idea for a stencil and work with them to transfer your ideas from hypothetical idea on to a surface!

 "Can you seriously put together a whole zine in one day before the zine fair is even over??" we hear you cry.

 "We've done it before, we'll do it again!" we shout back in unison.